Originally published: 12 June 2025

 The funding bodies are committed to encouraging diversity in research, with the assessment framework recognising all types of research and forms of output.
 In support of this commitment, and to mitigate an unintended consequence that research methods or output formats that typically take longer to produce are disinvested in by institutions, the funding bodies consider that it is appropriate there is an exception in place in REF 2029 to the requirement for an eligible employment relationship to have occurred either during or before the point at which an output has been made first publicly available.

-This exception will apply to longform and/or long process outputs only, and will allow the submission of these output types in REF 2029 where an eligible employment relationship occurs after the point that the output is first made publicly available, for a time-limited period.
+This exception will apply to long-form and/or extended process outputs only, and will allow the submission of these output types in REF 2029 where an eligible employment relationship occurs after the point that the output is first made publicly available, for a time-limited period.

 Representative submissions